Treaties of Tilsit: Territorial and population losses suffered by Prussia

 Prussia in 1807 (orange) and its territories lost at Tilsit (other colours).

 The Prussian state was diminished by more than half under the terms of the Treaties of Tilsit, from 5,700 square miles to 2,800 square miles.
 Compared to the 9.75 million inhabitants Prussia had prior to the Treaties of Tilsit, no more than 4.5 million inhabitants remained within the new boundaries of the Prussian state.

-The state revenue, which formerly amounted to forty million dollars per year, was decreased in a even greater proportion.
+The state revenue, which formerly amounted to forty million dollars per year, was decreased in an even greater proportion.
 The ceded provinces were rich and fertile, and many millions had been spent on their improvement.
 Almost all that Prussia had gained by the partitions of Poland (1772–1795) was taken away from Prussia.
 The Kingdom of Saxony, a former confederate of Prussia, was the recipient of the provinces.
 Russia, the more powerful of its erstwhile allies, gained territory with a population of 200,000 inhabitants.
 The following is a tabulation of the territorial and population losses that Prussia sustained, but not accounting for the Prussian acquisitions since 1772, under the terms of the Tilsit Treaties: